Aura Router

 /users/:id

-Param name mismatches break type inference and cause ambiguous routing.
-Aura Router enforces this to guarantee consistent ctx.params
+Parameter name mismatches break type inference and cause ambiguous routing.
+Aura Router enforces this to guarantee consistent ctx.params.

 Mini Example of the Internal Trie